-The fieldwork consisted of drilling five (5) boreholes numbered BH1 to BH5 (inclusive), at the locations shown on attached Drawing No. 22/0695.
+The fieldwork consisted of drilling eight (8) boreholes numbered BH1 to BH8 (inclusive), at the locations shown on attached Drawing No. 23/0234.
 Restricted site access dictated the borehole locations.
-Except for BH4 and BH5, the boreholes were drilled using Mini Christie Drilling rig, owned, and operated by STS.
+Boreholes were drilled using a utility mounted Christie Drilling rig, owned, and operated by STS.
 Soil strengths were assessed by carrying out a Dynamic Cone Penetrometer (DCP) test adjacent to each borehole location.

 Drilling operations were undertaken by one of STS's senior technical officers who also logged the subsurface conditions encountered.
 Representative soil samples were collected from the boreholes for subsequent laboratory testing.